Data Protection Policy

 The nominated Privacy Officer shall be the Honorary Secretary in post at any time and all communication will be sanctioned by that person, although the Bulletin Editor and Webmaster will frequently act in association.
 The Society will, at all times, endeavour to collect, use and disclose personal data only for the purposes that a reasonable person would consider appropriate for the administration and management of the Society.

 Since a principal objective for all existing members joining the Society has been to receive the quarterly Bulletin, as either a physical copy or in digital format, then the purpose of inclusion of their postal and email addresses on the Application Form was well understood and accepted.
 For future members the Application Form now includes the phrase:-

-General Data Protection Register.
-Submitting this form indicates your understanding that the Society will use your personal details solely to send the quarterly Bulletin to you (as either a printed or digital copy), to arrange renewal payments and to communicate with you about Society activity in an appropriate manner.
+General Data Protection Regulation.
+Submitting this form indicates your understanding that the Society will use your personal details solely to send the quarterly Bulletin to you (as either a printed or digital copy), to arrange renewal payments and to communicate or contract with you about Society activity in an appropriate manner.
 We will not share your personal details with other organisations or other members without your permission.

 Data shall be retained no longer than is necessary, and to a maximum of two years after a member leaves the Society.